Cliff Sutter: Tennis career

 Sutter played his collegiate tennis at Tulane University, where he won the NCAA singles championship in 1930 and 1932.
 In 1931, he won the singles championship and was a doubles finalist at the Tri-State Tennis Tournament (current Cincinnati Masters), defeating Bruce Barnes in the singles final.
 He also won the doubles title in Cincinnati in 1930 with his long-time tennis partner Maurice "Dukey" Bayon.

 At the U.S. National Championships, Sutter reached the semifinals in 1932, which he lost in five sets to world no. 1 and eventual champion Ellsworth Vines.
 He reached the quarterfinals in 1930, 1933 and 1934.

+In 1930, Sutter won the Eastern Grass Court Championships at Rye, N.Y. defeating Bill Tilden, Berkeley Bell, and Gregory Mangin in the last three rounds.
+He won the same tournament in 1932 defeating Mangin again the final in four sets.

+In 1931, Sutter won the Mason Dixon Championships at The Greenbrier resort, defeating George Lott in a close five set final.

+In 1933 Sutter won the Pinehurst Resort tennis championships defeating Lott in the final in three straight sets.

 Sutter was ranked world no. 5 for 1932 by A. Wallis Myers of The Daily Telegraph.

 His brother Ernie was also a tennis player.
 Ernie won the NCAA singles for Tulane twice, 1936 and 1937, reached the quarterfinals in singles in Cincinnati in 1934, and beat Bobby Riggs on clay in the River Oaks tournament in Houston, shortly before Riggs won Wimbledon in 1939.

 In 1991, Sutter was inducted into the USTA Eastern Tennis Hall of Fame.